 Some folks hike all the way back down to Palm Springs, but as you can imagine, it’s extremely tough, long, and has most of the white blazes facing the other way.
 This is called he C2C2C.
 Save it for the day that the normal C2C is too easy for you.

 The Point of No Return

-Hopefully you read the article about deaths on this hike and fully understand that you can easily die if you make poor choices and/or have bad luck.
-Even if you’re planned and timed your hike perfectly, sometimes we all have bad days.
+Hopefully you read the article about deaths on Cactus to Clouds and fully understand that you can easily die if you make poor choices and/or have bad luck.
+Even if you’re planned and timed your Cactus to Clouds hike perfectly, sometimes we all have bad days.